-When I first started working for Amazon Flex, about 6 months ago, it was great.
-Fill up your car with packages, be your own boss, finish in your own sweet time.
-Get paid every few days, I even had my choice of time slots.
+When I first started working for Amazon Flex in 2017 it was great.
+You'd fill up your car with packages, be your own boss, and finish in your own sweet time.
+I got paid every few days, I even had my choice of time slots.
 It was all handled within the Amazon Flex app,

-Add gas, a little wear and tear on you car, maybe you have $60.
+Add gas, a little wear and tear on your car, maybe you have $60.
 Add the commute time, to and from the station, and maybe you would get the promised, "$18-25/hour," which wasn't bad!
 I was planning on doing this indefinitely.
 Then they pulled the rug out from underneath me.
 Once they had a large enough workforce, they figured something out; There's a lot of people who will do it for less money.

 I did two shifts, instead of just one.
 I was out of the house for 7 hours and made $108. $108 divided by 7 hours is $15.42/hour.
 Not only is that barely minimum wage, but with taxes, gas, wear and tear, insurance, and no benefits, it's actually much less.
 Risk my car and my safety for less than minimum wage?
 No, thanks!
-They bait-and-switched me from a decent job, to a job no longer worth doing, and lost my respect in the process.
+They bait-and-switched me from a decent job to a job no longer worth doing and lost my respect in the process.

 Amazon is taking advantage of people, many of whom don't understand that they will owe taxes, on that income, at the end of the year.
 They have color-coded "urine health" charts in the restroom, but they obviously have no concern about their worker's soon-to-be-dehydrated wallets.
 They certainly don't remind you to set aside 10% for Uncle Sam (or more, depending on your tax bracket).

-These Independent Contractors are just one accident away from potentially owing more money than they have earned all year.
+These independent contractors are just one accident away from potentially owing more money than they have earned all year.
 With the added expense of maintenance, gas, tires, auto repairs, and medical expenses from potential injuries, they might be better off washing dishes.